-But not this year of course – because there’s a bit of footballing completion being organised on Brazil!
+But not this year of course – because there’s a bit of footballing completion being organized in Brazil!

-Of course, Brazil are favourites to win the World Cup at slightly better than 3-1 with Betfair, which seems to be the biggest price available.
+Of course, Brazil is the favorite to win the World Cup at slightly better than 3-1 with Betfair, which seems to be the biggest price available.
 And a small punt on the overall outcome can really inject a little fun into proceedings for those of us who aren’t particularly devotees.

-Italy are a long-shot 26-1, which looks a bargain price when you think that they’re second only to Brazil in the history of the tournament.
-Then there’s Germany who always seem to do well, holders Spain who are in fine form, perennial nearly men Holland – and, of course, Roy Hodgson’s men if we can dare to dream.
+Italy is a long-shot 26-1, which looks like a bargain price when you think that they’re second only to Brazil in the history of the tournament.
+Then there’s Germany who always seem to do well, holders Spain who are in fine form, perennial near men Holland – and, of course, Roy Hodgson’s men if we can dare to dream.